"I Know What We Can Do" Cut

 - In Azumanga Daioh's Hiccup Hijinks part of episode 2, "Osaka's Day", Tomo says, "Oh wait!
 I know!"
 Cut to Tomo explaining that she heard that taking a drink from a cup balanced on chopsticks is an effective cure, while Osaka is already attempting it.

 - Used In Bakugan.
 After Dan and Masquerade team up to beat two Elite Mooks, both having Elemental Powers akin to their Mons, it is revealed that every downfall and failure the duo takes was in fact all part of their Unspoken Plan Guarantee.

 - Done in the modern remake of Ocean's Eleven and its sequels.

 - In Monty Python's Life of Brian, the PFJ's plan to kidnap Pilate's wife is described over the scene of it happening: "Now will be the moment for Habakkuk to get out his prong."

 - White Christmas: Phil has come up with a plan to delay the sheriff by lipsynching the song Betty and Judy had just performed.
 We're not told this in advance, only shown him holding the record.
 He drags the reluctant Bob away, then we cut to the two of them wearing feathers and carrying fans.
 Hehe.

-- The end of the original Italian Job ...although we never do get to find out what the brilliant idea was...
+- The end of The Italian Job (1969) ...although we never do get to find out what the brilliant idea was...